srawlins/rack-allocation_stats/README.markdown

 There are several values that you can pass with `ras[output]` parameter:

 * `columnar` is the default response output, displaying allocation groups in text columns.
 * `json` will respond with a JSON string representing all of the groups of allocations (by default grouped by sourcefile, sourceline, and object class).
+* `interactive` will respond with a JavaScript application that allows you to interactively tweak how you wish to group, arrange, and filter the traced allocations.